MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/understand-the-deployment-process.md

 * For a list of deployment rule limitations, see [deployment rules limitations](create-rules.md#considerations-and-limitations).

+* If autobinding is engaged then:

-* Deployment is **not** supported on a semantic model that uses Native query and DirectQuery together and auto binding is engaged on the DirectQuery data source.
+  * Native query and DirectQuery together isn't supported.
+  * The datasource connection must be the first step.

 * When a Direct Lake semantic model is deployed, it doesn't automatically bind to items in the target stage.
 For example, if a LakeHouse is a source for a DirectLake semantic model and they're both deployed to the next stage, the DirectLake semantic model in the target stage will be bound to the LakeHouse in the source stage.
 Use datasource rules to bind it to an item in the target stage.
 Other types of semantic models are automatically bound to the paired item in the target stage.